By Edu Valor / Author - Spanish Chef

 You may have seen or even tried patatas bravas while in Spain.
 It’s one of the most popular tapas dishes, found in almost every tapas bar and restaurant.

 For a quick meal, try making this recipe!
 It doesn’t get much faster or easier.
 I like to pair it with a salad on the side.
+Other good sides are meat and fish.

 After all, that's why they're called patatas bravas—meaning wild, or spicy potatoes!